 But how will the executive know whether or not the estimate is sufficient?

 We can't read minds, but businesses cannot influence honest predictions.
-An honest estimator will always be willing to cut the scope to fit the budget but never offer to finish features in fewer hours.
+An honest estimator will always be willing to cut the project scope to fit the budget but never offer to finish features in fewer hours.

 The average number of correct answers for the test takers is 2.8.
-Only 2 percent of quiz takers get 8 or more answers correct.
+Only 2 percent of quiz takers get 8 or more answers right.
 Most people's intuitive feeling of "90 percent confident" is comparable to "30 percent confident."

-Effort = NumberOfRequirements * AverageEffortPerRequirement
+Effort Estimation = NumberOfRequirements * AverageEffortPerRequirement

 If we don't have enough historical data and the task cannot be characterized as "average," we may utilize a guess.
 Using a PERT formula, a three-point estimate is a good practice in this situation: